NeonGeckoCom/NeonCore/README.md

   >   If you encounter any other issues while using Neon, they can often be solved by restarting Neon or your computer.
   >   If this does not resolve you issue, please contact support at [info@neongecko.com](mailto:info@neongecko.com).

-# 6. Making Code Changes
+# Making Code Changes
 After completing setup and testing, you are ready to begin making changes and creating skills.
 An example workflow for making a change would be:

-1. Make any changes to the `core` or `skills`
+1. Create or modify a skill
-1. Test changes in the Developer Environment (Look for errors in logs, unexpected behaviour, etc)
+1. Test changes in the Developer Environment (Look for errors in logs, unexpected behaviour, etc.)
 1. Run `Test Neon` to check that all skills and TTS/STT behave as expected
-1. Commit and Push changes to git
+1. Commit and Push changes to git (for collaborative development, it is often best to create a new branch for any changes)
-1. Check for updates in User Environment
+1. Install your updated skill in a User Environment (check for any missing dependencies, invalid file paths, etc.)
 1. Run complete tests using `Test Neon`
 1. Check logs for any errors